thebitbrine/SpotifyRecorder/README.md

  1. No-Brake.
 It just goes on and on overwriting the previously recorded files.

  #### Disclaimer:
- > “This software is for educational purposes only.
-No responsibility is held or accepted for misuse.”
+ This software is for "educational" purposes only.
+No responsibility is held or accepted for misuse.